 EHS provides Laboratory Safety and Compliance Training.
-All faculty, staff, students, volunteers and visitors working in a research or teaching lab are required to attend Laboratory Safety and Compliance Training prior to working with or around hazards in a laboratory.
-Laboratory Safety and Compliance Training is required once every twelvemonth period.
+All research faculty, staff, students and visitors are required to attend the Laboratory Safety and Compliance Training prior to working with or around hazards in a laboratory.
+Laboratory Safety and Compliance Training is required once every twelve month period.
 EHS provides opportunities to attend this training on a bi-weekly basis.
 Specially scheduled training may be provided upon request.
 The employee should receive this training at the first opportunity after being assigned to laboratory work.
 Departments requiring special training options or additional training dates should contact EHS at ehs@slu.edu.
 Ensuring that each employee obtains the necessary training will be the responsibility of the department and principal investigators/laboratory managers.